QuickBooks Blog

 Stock Dividend Example

-Thus, at 100,000 shares, the market value per share was $20 ($2Million/100,000).
-However, after the stock dividend, the market value per share reduces to $18.18 ($2Million/110,000).
-Thus, stock dividends lead to the transfer of the amount from the retained earnings account to the common stock account.
+At 100,000 shares, the market value per share was $20 ($2Million/100,000), however, after the stock dividend, the market value per share reduces to $18.18 ($2Million/110,000).

 Limitations of Retained Earnings

-The disadvantage of retained earnings is that the retained earnings figure alone doesn’t provide any material information about the company.
-In fact, even if you keep track of the retained earnings figure of the company over a period of time, you are only able to understand the tendency of the company to retain earnings, that is how much net profit amount is the company reinvesting.
+There are some limitations with retained earnings, as these figures alone don't provide enough material information about the company.
+Even if you keep track of the retained earnings figure of the company over a period of time, you'll only be able to understand the tendency of the company to retain earnings, or how much net profit amount is the company reinvesting.

-Example of Retained Earnings
+Retained Earnings Example

-As per the retained earnings formula, the retained earnings figure is based on the opening retained earnings balance (which is nothing but the previous year’s closing retained earnings balance), net profit or loss, and dividends paid during the accounting period.
-Thus, the retained earnings amount can be negative where companies have net losses or payout dividends more than what is in the retained earnings account.
+The retained earnings figure is based on the opening balance (which is the previous year’s closing retained earnings balance), net profit or loss, and dividends paid during that accounting period.

-What Makes up Retained Earnings
+What Makes Up Retained Earnings

-As per the retained earnings formula, there are three components of the retained earnings:
+Using the retained earnings formula, there are three components of the retained earnings:

 Retained Earnings = Retained Earnings Beginning Period Balance + Current Period Net Profit (- Current Period Net Loss) – Cash Dividends – Stock Dividends.

-• Retained Earnings Beginning Period Balance
+Retained Earnings Beginning Period Balance

-• Net Profit/Net Loss During an Accounting Period
+Net Profit/Net Loss During an Accounting Period

-• Cash and Stock Dividends Paid During the Accounting Period
+Cash and Stock Dividends Paid During the Accounting Period

 How Do You Calculate Retained Earnings on the Balance Sheet?